 Hello!
 I am an art historian of the visual and material cultures of the medieval Islamic world, with a special interest in Armenian, Byzantine, and Persian-Islamic artistic exchange and cultural encounters in medieval Anatolia, the South Caucasus, and the Eastern Mediterranean.
 I hold a Ph.D. degree in History of Art from Koç University, Istanbul.
-I am a Lecturer of Medieval Mediterranean and Islamic Arts in the History of Art Department at the University of Michigan where I was previously a Research Assistant in the Digital Islamic Studies Curriculum (DISC), and a Freer Visiting Graduate Student Fellow in the History of Art at the University of Michigan as well as a Visiting Doctoral Student in History of Art at Bryn Mawr College.
-I am also one of the founding members of Khamseen: Islamic Art History Online where I serve as the Digital Technologies Coordinator, and an editorial assistant at the International Journal of Islamic Architecture (IJIA).
+I am currently a College Fellow in the Department of Art History at Northwestern University and will join the department as an Assistant Professor of medieval Mediterranean and Islamic art in the fall of 2025.

 Ph.D. in History of Art, 2022